CryogenicPlanet/PastRaccoonKubrick/v1/Readme.md

 ```

 A fairly important decision here was to use Tailwindcss, this is mainly because I really enjoy working with tailwind, it makes css barrable for me and allows me to create UI really fast.
-That said I was a bit reluctant to use it here as I was not sure if it was allowed
+That said I was a bit reluctant to use it here as I was not sure if it was allowed.
+Also took a template from my personal subscription to https://tailwindui.com/ this is again to help prototyping speed and cause their designs look really good

 ## Backend